corylown/gmailEmptyTrash/README.md

 gmailEmptyTrash
 ===============

-Ruby script that expunges email from Gmail's trash using a modified version of ruby-gmail
+Ruby script that expunges email from Gmail's trash.
+Ruby-gmail gem is required.

 Can be run from Cron to keep your Trash empty, like so: